Backup and Storage for Event Professionals

 Equipment that offers a massive amount of flexibility is always welcome, and that’s what you get with the Drobo Mini 4-Bay Enclosure.
 As the name states, it features four slots that accept 2.5” laptop-style hard drives.
 Out of the box, it doesn’t come with any drives; however, you can purchase drives of any capacity to suit your current needs.
 There’s a spot for a fifth hard drive on the Drobo Mini called the Accelerator Bay, which is dedicated to an mSATA SSD drive (also not included).
 This bay is present to improve performance, and it noticeably speeds up applications like Apple’s Aperture.
 Drobo also provides you with data protection.
 You can configure the Mini for single- or double-drive redundancy.
 This means that you can use two of the 2.5” drives to mirror the other two (double-drive redundancy) or just one drive can be mirrored, and the other two drives can be used for regular storage (single-drive redundancy).
 The Drobo mini is equipped with dual Thunderbolt ports and a single USB 3.0 port.
 Both kinds of cables are included.

 Having a lot of flexibility is nice, but sometimes a really basic portable drive is the best way to go.
-The Western Digital 1TB My Passport USB 3.0 B&H Kit is a fairly simple bus-powered hard drive that comes bundled with an included Nomad Rugged Case.
-It connects to USB 2.0 and 3.0 ports, and it’s compatible with both Windows and Mac computers.
-The Nomad Case will help your drive survive a drop from up to 7 feet (2.13 m), and a USB cable opening allows you to keep the drive in its case while you work.
+The Western Digital 1TB My Passport Ultra Portable Hard Drive is a fairly simple bus-powered hard drive that has a USB 3.0 interface.
+It connects to both USB 2.0 and 3.0 ports, and it’s compatible with both Windows and Mac computers.

 Back at the Studio